-the following variables: total imports and exports, to account for differences in import competition and export opportunities across industries; imports of transport equipment, capital goods, and intermediates, as well as the average unit value of imports, to account for cross-industry differences in the intensity and cost of sourcing inputs from abroad (offshoring); labor productivity, to account for differences in the speed of technical change across industries; and the average unit value of exports, to account for cross-industry differences in product characteristics (e.g., quality).
-Similar to $Rob\Suitability_j$ , we construct each of these variables in the initial year by aggregating across firms other than i.
-The results are reported in panel d) of Table 6.
+A possible concern with our identification strategy is that the suitability of an industry for automation, $Rob_Suitability{ij}$, could be correlated with other industry-level factors that influence outcomes differentially across firms with heterogeneous levels of $Replaceability{ij}$.
+To raise confidence in our IV results, we therefore augment the specification by adding other industry-level characteristics, both linearly and interacted with $Replaceability{ij}$.
+In particular, we consider: (i) total imports and exports, to account for differences in import competition and export opportunities across industries; (ii) the average unit value of imports, to accommodate cross-industry differences in the cost of sourcing inputs from abroad; and (iii) the average unit value of exports, to account for cross-industry differences in product characteristics such as quality.
+Similar to $Rob_Suitability{ij}$, we construct each of these variables in the initial year by aggregating across firms other than i.
+The results are reported in panels b) and c) of Table 6, which contain second-stage and reduced-form coefficients, respectively.
 Reassuringly, the estimated coefficients are similar to our baseline estimates, suggesting that our evidence is unlikely to be confounded by other industry-level characteristics that could interact with replaceability.